paed01/bpmn-engine/docs/API.md

 ## `signal(message)`

-Delegate a signal message to all interested parties, usually MessageEventDefinition, SignalEventDefinition, SignalTask (user, manual), and ReceiveTask.
+Delegate a signal message to all interested parties, usually MessageEventDefinition, SignalEventDefinition, SignalTask (user, manual), ReceiveTask, or a StartEvent that has a form.

 Arguments:
   - `message`: optional object